telerik/blazor-docs/common-features/dimensions.md

 # Dimensions

-This article explains how dimensional properties like `Width` and `Height`, `Top` and `Left` work in the Telerik UI for Blazor suite to set size and position.

 Properties that denote **dimensions and positions are** simple **string properties** that are not parsed by our code.
 You can provide **valid CSS values** to them.
 For example, `100px` or `50%` are valid options.
 This provides you with flexibility without limiting options.
 At the time of writing there is no `Unit` type in the underlying framework.

 The string you provide is usually rendered within an inline `style` attribute, so you must make sure to provide a valid value that will not break other options.
 You do not need to include a semicolon (`;`).